 The time, in seconds, the algorithm runs until it reaches the value of Time limit.

 The distance between the point found in two consecutive iterations and the mesh size are both less than X tolerance.

-The change in the objective function in two consecutive iterations and the mesh size are both less than Function tolerance.
+The change in the objective function in two consecutive iterations is less than Function tolerance and the mesh size is less than X tolerance.

 Nonlinear constraint tolerance is not used as stopping criterion.
 It determines the feasibility with respect to nonlinear constraints.

 The MADS algorithm uses an additional parameter called the poll parameter, Δp, in the mesh size stopping criterion: